 Section III - Quorum

 A quorum shall consist of 25% or fourteen (14) voting members present not proxied at the Annual Meeting.
 A quorum can be established in-person or electronically, or some combination thereof.
 Unless otherwise specified in the bylaws, a majority of those responding shall decide any issue.
-Meetings shall be conducted in accordance with Roberts Rules of Order providing these are not inconsistent with the bylaws of the Association.
+Meetings shall be conducted in accordance with Robert’s Rules of Order providing these are not inconsistent with the bylaws of the Association.
 Notice of an in-person meeting and a tentative agenda for the meeting must be distributed to the membership at least thirty (30) days prior to the meeting.

 Section IV – Officers and Executive Committee